Yoav666s/dnd-wiki/collections/_classes/nornfeld/monk/warrior-of-trickery.md

 # Level 3: Fey Trickery
 You have learned to draw on the power of the Feywild, gaining the following benefits.

-**Otherworldly Guile.** You gain a bonus to Charisma skill checks equal to your Wisdom modifier.
+**Otherworldly Guile.** You gain a bonus to Charisma checks equal to your Wisdom modifier.
 Additionally, you gain proficiency in the Deception, Intimidation, or Persuasion skill.

 **Misty Step.** You can expend 1 Focus Point to cast the [[Misty Step]] spell without spell components.
 Wisdom is your spellcasting ability for it.